gablabc/gablabc.github.io/_posts/2025-01-07-NonParamAdditiveModels.md

 We have seen previously how to model the shape functions using basis function multiplied by learned parameters.
 The issue with this method is that the basis functions must be determined apriori.
-How many bases should be used?
+How many basis functions should be used?
 Where should they be placed?
 Bad basis placemement may lead to subpar performance, especially if there are steep jumps in the function that must be approximated.
 Fitting such jumps would require placing sufficiently many basis functions at the correct position before even fitting the model.

-The alternative is to not employ parameters, and instead use **Univariate Decision-Trees** to represent the shape function \\(h_i\\).
+The alternative is to not employ parameters and instead use **Univariate Decision-Trees** to represent the shape function \\(h_i\\).
 A Univariate Decision Tree \\(t(x_i)\\) is a tree whose internal nodes encode boolean statements (True or False) on feature \\(x_i\\), and whose leaf encode a single prediction.